k88hudson-cfa/ixa-playground/playground/context-as-trait/README.md

 }
 ```

-Regular functions can be implemented on a generic or on `BaseContext` (the struct)
+Regular functions can be implemented on `impl Context`

 ```rust
 pub fn do_stuff_with_numbers(context: &impl Context) {